Ten Ways to Find New Songs for Worship

-- Check out the CCLI top 100 and top 25 songs at CCLI.com.
+- Check out the CCLI top 100 at CCLI.com.

 CCLI reports songs that churches are using most often in worship.
 The churches they survey include liturgical, evangelical, pentecostal… from traditional to contemporary, and everything in between.
 These songs have been tried and proven to connect with people in worship and form something of the common hymnody of our churches.